A glossary of inside jokes and references from the No Laying Up podcast

 In Dan Brown's novel The Da Vinci Code, one of the main characters is an Opus Dei monk

-who practices self-flagellation with whips and other instruments.
+with whips and other instruments.
 Opus Dei members claim this is a wild

 mischaracterization of their sect; however, the massive popularity of Brown's 2003 book (and subsequent movie)